azarketa/Thermodynamics-theoretical-pills/source/Introduction.md

 :::{admonition} Note: why Thermodynamics constraints other disciplines
 :class: note, dropdown
-Thermodynamics provides the **energetic framework** that mechanics and chemistry must obey.
+Thermodynamics provides the **energetic framework** that mechanics, chemistry or any other discipline must obey.
-Every physical process — whether mechanical motion or chemical reaction — must satisfy the same fundamental laws of energy conservation and entropy growth.
+Every physical process — whether mechanical motion, chemical reaction or any generic transformation whatsoever — must satisfy the same fundamental laws of energy conservation and entropy growth.
 :::

 In essence, thermodynamics concerns itself with three questions fundamental to all processes: